Painting conceived not as image, but as spatial structure.

 Catalogue essay, 2026

-Across evolving series, geometry, proportion, and muted chromatic fields construct environments of stillness that extend beyond the wall and into lived architectural space.
+Across evolving series, geometry, proportion, and muted tonal fields construct environments of stillness extending beyond the wall into lived architectural space.

 The Axiom Series advances Joanna Wolthuizen’s language of Composed Abstraction™ toward a state of architectural quiet.